Humayan-Kabir/Weather-IOS13/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

-#  Clima
+#  Weather App

-## Our Goal
+## Goal

-It’s time to take our app development skills to the next level.
-We’re going to introduce you to the wonderful world of Application Programming Interfaces (APIs) to grab live data from the internet.
-If you’re dreaming of making that Twitter-powered stock trading app then you’re about add some serious tools to your toolbelt!

-## What you will create

-By the end of the module, you will have made a beautiful, dark-mode enabled weather app.
+This project is a part of IOS Bootcamp series which I am completing now on Udemy.
+As self starter of learning iOS app development.
+It's time to work with API and Location service.
+I have made a beautiful, dark-mode enabled weather app.
 You'll be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

-## What you will learn
+## What I learned

 * How to create a dark-mode enabled app.
 * How to use vector images as image assets.